Madha: Madha Fort

 A number of historical structures can be found in Madha, including the Madha Fort, which is thought to have been constructed in the 17th century under the rule of Sultan bin Saif Al-Yarubi.
-The fort is a must-see for history aficionados and a superb illustration of traditional Omani architecture.
+The fort is built according to traditional Omani architecture styles.

 Water springs

 In the Wilayat of Madha there are some water springs, such as: Ain Al-Samay, which has a flow rate of three liters per second, and Ain Hajar Bani Hamid, which has a flow rate of about four liters per second.